vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 Similarly, this issue is also solved--mentioned in the spec, in fact:

-While normally blocks are requested from a single peer, blocks in the last pending pieces should be downloaded from all peers, on a "whoever sends it first" basis.
+While normally each block is requested from a single peer, blocks in the last pending pieces should be downloaded from all peers, on a "whoever sends it first" basis.
 Once they arrive, requests to the slower peers are simply cancelled.
 This wastes some bandwidth but saves quite a bit of time.